AAAAAAidan/Simple-Library/README.md

 # Closed Library

-A digital book library web application for my case study.
-No real books will be available, hence the name.
+A digital book library web application for my full stack Java development case study.
+The book selection will be restricted to those in the public domain.
 Work in progress.

 ### External Links